 Make no mistake: both rowing machines and indoor bikes are excellent forms of exercise, and both can provide health benefits, especially if you wouldn’t have gotten activity in otherwise.
 What you might not be sure about, however, is whether a rowing machine or a stationary bike is a better bet for you.

-Stationary bikes, not unlike rowing machines, actually provide more of full workout than you might imagine.
+Stationary bikes, not unlike rowing machines, actually provide more of a full workout than you might imagine.
 Like rowing machines, stationary bikes provide a mix of cardiovascular and resistance training.
 They have the potential to get your heart rate up, and they are also considered a low impact.
 Both rowing machines and bikes can provide a toning for your muscle groups.

-But that’s where they also differ: while rowing machines provide a more all over toning and strengthening, bikes tend to tone and build muscles in your lower body and less so for your upper body.
+But that’s where they also differ: while rowing machines provide a more all-over toning and strengthening, bikes tend to tone and build muscles in your lower body and less so for your upper body.

 If you really want to target your lower body, or you are an avid biker, that could be a better option.
 If you simply want a machine or equipment for purposes of cross-training or coming off of an injury, the choice is not one hundred percent clear.
 While both are considered low impact, a bike would, of course, be a better choice if you suffer from any back or shoulder blade issues.